View across the Wisła river

 But in my family tree there exist further ancestry lineages, namely Ukrainian and Polish, as well.

-I learned that from genealogical DNA tests and from historical records like so-called “aryan certificates” (“Ariernachweis“), which were compulsory documents in the German Reich as my grandparents were young adults.
+I learned that from genealogical DNA tests and from historical records like so-called “aryan certificates” (“Ariernachweis“), which were compulsory documents in the German Reich at the time my grandparents were young adults.

 On that account, I want to share a personal blog-post about a country I’ve more emotional connection to than to any other place I’ve visited so far in my life.